Drug Free: The Standard

 - In the case of second positive test result by actual failure of a test or by a single instance of not providing a sample, the TPA will notify the member and his parents, the Chapter’s representatives, and the House Corporation of the member’s violation of the membership policy.

 - The second positive test a student receives will result in the student’s suspension from the chapter for a minimum of 100 days while the DKE house is open.
+Violation of suspension will result in an additional 100 day suspension while the house is open and a subsequent violation will result in termination.
 If a student has been readmitted to the chapter and fails a third test, the student will have his membership terminated.

 - Under no circumstances will specific test results be shared with the University.
 Summary statistics alone will be provided with no ability to identify individual students.